philc/book-notes/business/paul graham essays.md

     the resistance of the wood."
 * Recommends a "together-alone-together" sandwich of collaborating on new ideas.
 * Make thing X dramatically cheaper or easier is fertile ground for valuable ideas.
-  * "if you want to start a startup, you can take almost any existing technology produced by a big company, and assume you could build something way easier to use."
+  * "If you want to start a startup, you can take almost any existing technology produced by a big company, and assume you could build something way easier to use."
 * The Woz route: build-for-yourself is the most fun route to ideas.
 * "It seems like it violates some kind of conservation law, but there it is: the best way to get a